rjhancock/solaris-vii-games/rules.markdown

 Between seasons, stable masters may seek outside investment in their stable, perhaps through advertising and sponsorship deals, stocks and shares, or lump sums.
 These investors will expect returns for their money.

 If players wish to seek outside investment, they should roll 2d6 on the below table.
-A player may pick any outside investment option from the bracket they rolled, or from any lower bracket.
+A player may pick an investment option from the bracket they rolled, or from any lower bracket.
 This represents their negotiating position.

 | Total Roll  | Amount Received | Conditions                                              |
 | :---        | :---:           | ---:                                                    |